Rhodes Lindos Tour

-The Doric Temple of Athena Lindia - dating from 300 a, built on the site of an earlier temple.
+The Doric Temple of Athena Lindia - dating from 300 BC, built on the site of an earlier temple.
 Inside the temple is the altar and the base of the cult statue of Athena.

 Views of the summit of the Acropolis